developer-guy/manipulate-docker-image-layers-with-crane/README.md

 ```

-> IMPORTANT: Before run this code, please shutdown the Docker.
+> IMPORTANT: Before running this code, please shutdown the Docker.

 You should notice that, first, we pull the image then we create a layer as tar format that includes my hello-world.txt then we append the new layer to the image.